argoproject/Argo/docs/developers/setup-documentation.rst

 		cd docs
 		make php && make html

 	But if you don't want to have to manually recreate the documentation every time you save a file, you can run ``grunt watch`` from the Largo directory.
 This command only rebuilds documentation, though, and doesn't recompile the API docs.
+(For a full list of ``grunt`` commands, see `the Largo grunt docs <grunt-commands.html>`_.

 7. You can view the generated docs in the `docs/_build/html` directory: